planetarysoftware/ISIS_TC/TC-Charter.md

 The TC shall meet regularly using tools that enable participation by the community (e.g. monthly on a Google Hangout On Air, or through any other appropriate means selected by the TC).
-The meeting shall be directed by the TC Chairperson.
-Responsibility for directing individual meetings may be delegated by the TC Chairperson to any other TC member.
 Minutes, or an appropriate recording, shall be taken and made available to the community through accessible public postings.